 Why You Might Not Want to Treat Dog Cancer

 There are many reasons why you may elect not to pursue treatment if your dog is diagnosed with cancer.
-Not treating dog cancer is often a reasonable choice, and sometimes it’s the best choice you can make for you and your dog.
+Not treating dog cancer is often a reasonable choice; sometimes, it’s the best choice for you and your dog.

-There are studies that have found that the quality of life and priorities of pet owners influence the quality of life of their pets.
-Thus, it is not only okay, but essential, to consider how dealing with the cancer diagnosis will affect the entire family caring for that dog.1,2
+Some studies have found that pet owners’ quality of life and priorities influence their pets’ quality of life.
+Thus, it is not only OK but essential to consider how dealing with the cancer diagnosis will affect the entire family caring for that dog.1,2

 When There Are No Great Treatment Options

-For some cancers, there may not be reasonable treatment options.
+Many of us think that because we always attempt to treat cancer in humans, we should do the same for dogs.
+But for some dog cancers, there may not be reasonable treatment options.
 If your dog has advanced aggressive cancer, a rare cancer, or a cancer with a very poor long-term prognosis, treatment may not be the best option.

 When Veterinary Visits Are Stressful

 The stress of veterinary visits is also a factor to consider.
-If you have a dog who is extremely anxious at the vet’s office or in the car, and treatment involves daily visits to the oncologist, you may decide that in the long run you would rather have less time with a happier dog than put your pup through that treatment schedule.
+Suppose you have a dog who is extremely anxious at the vet’s office or in the car, and treatment involves daily visits to the oncologist.

 It’s OK to prioritize bucket list items like trips to the park or the lake over trips to the vet if they are unpleasant for your dog.